Lutel James: Playing career

 James signed for Acrrington Stanley ahead of the 2001/02 season.
 He scored 20 goals in his first season with the club and helped them earn promotion to the Conference.
 He was involved in an FA Cup win over Huddersfield Town.
 In October 2004, James spoke of his desire to leave Accrington after a lack of playing time and requested a transfer.
 After a three-month loan spell with Droylsden, he signed for Altrincham on a non-contract deal.
 He spent a short period on loan with Garforth Town before making his Altrincham debut against Southport.
 He was released by the club in November 2005 after making four total appearances.

 Managerial career

 James coached at Farsley Celtic academy.

 In June 2020 he was appointed joint manager of Goole alongside Les Nelson.

 International career

-James represented St Kitts and Nevis internationally.
+James represented St Kitts and Nevis internationally in World Cup qualifiers in April 2000.
 In 2004, he declined a call up to the national team to focus on playing for his club side.